smeyerSL/angular4-boilerplate/README.md

 ## Error pages
 There is a GenericErrorComponent which can be styled.
 It collects all kinds of errors coming in via a route.
 Use those routes to redirect in case of an error.
 The 404 route always hits. <br />
+Translations follow a naming pattern.
+When you add a new error create a new translation object in **errorPages** named after your errorType.<br />
 Try it by visiting some random URL.